rust-lang/keyword-generics-initiative/evaluation/unleakable-types.md

 ## On the choice of keywords

-None of the keywords or syntax proposed in this post are intended to be final.
+All keywords and syntax used in this post should be interpreted as placeholders only.
+It's hard to show examples if you don't name things, so we've picked some names to make the example easier to follow.
 The emphasis of this post is on the semantics of the system and showing how we can express linear types in a consistent way by leveraging the framework of effect generics.

 ## References